-This approach was formalised by the Greater Wellington Regional Council, Wellington City Council and NZTA in the 2008 Ngauranga to Airport Corridor Plan (external link) (external link), which was informed by the Ngauranga to Airport Strategy Study (external link) (external link).
+This approach was formalised by the Greater Wellington Regional Council, Wellington City Council and the Transport Agency in the 2008 Ngauranga to Airport Corridor Plan, (external link) which was informed by the Ngauranga to Airport Strategy Study. (external link)

-The Plan forms part of the Wellington Regional Land Transport Strategy 2010-40 (external link) (external link) and aims to strengthen the four key transport elements within the City:
+The plan forms part of the Wellington Regional Land Transport Strategy 2010–40 (external link) and aims to strengthen the four key transport elements within the city:

 The Basin Reserve project needs to enable enhancement of the passenger transport spine as well as State Highway 1.
 The Basin Reserve itself occupies a pivotal position along the growth spine and encouragement of growth in and around this area is of strategic significance in achieving the growth objectives.

-Read more about the growth nodes and the passenger transport spine in the Wellington City Council's Urban Development Strategy document (external link) (external link).
+Read more about the growth nodes and the passenger transport spine in the Wellington City Council's Urban Development Strategy document. (external link)

 Wellington City Council's Adelaide Road Framework (the framework) provides a long-term vision for the future development of the Adelaide Road area as part of Wellington's growth spine.
 The framework covers the Adelaide Road area as well as its links with neighbouring land uses including Wellington Hospital, Massey University, the Basin Reserve and SH1.

-Read more about the Adelaide Road Growth Node (external link) (external link).
+Read more about the Adelaide Road Growth Node. (external link)

-NZ Transport Agancy organised a three-day Inquiry by Design Workshop.
-The workshop was attended by technical staff representing NZ Transport Agency, WCC and GWRC.
+The Transport Agancy organised a three-day inquiry by design workshop.
+The workshop was attended by technical staff representing the Transport Agency, WCC and GWRC.
 Various technical disciplines were represented including urban designers, engineers, planners and heritage advisors.

 The independently facilitated workshop was designed to scope potential improvement options for the Basin Reserve and to arrive at well-debated options that could be taken to the next phases of this project.
 The workshop was considered a robust way to challenge assumptions.
 Much of the focus of the inquiry was the spatial and contextual integration of potential options within the city fabric.